 Set-Partition -DriveLetter U -IsActive $true

-Let’s format a new partition in the NTFS and set the DBData volume label:
+Let’s format a new partition in the NTFS file system and assign it the DBData volume label:

 Format-Volume -DriveLetter L -FileSystem NTFS -NewFileSystemLabel DBData -Confirm:$false